Moments of inertia in light deformed nuclei: pairing and mean-field impacts

 \subsection{Microscopic analysis of the results}

-Since IB, TV and ATDHF give similar results, we will use for our analysis only the IB model which, being the most simple, embraces nevertheless the most important mean field and pairing effects.
-For the sake of brevity, we limit ourselves to inspection of SkM* results for $^{24}$Mg.
+Since IB, TV and ATDHF give similar results, we use for our analysis only IB model which, being the most simple, embraces nevertheless the most important mean field and pairing impacts.
+For the sake of brevity, we limit our inspection by SkM* results for $^{24}$Mg.

 Fig.\ref{Mg_Jqp} shows $\cal J_{\rm IB}(\beta)$ in $^{24}$Mg for the full and limited 2qp configuration spaces.
-In the latter case, two and eight 2qp pairs with maximal contributions to $\cal J_{\rm IB}$ are taken into account.
+In the latter case, two and eight 2qp pairs with maximal contributions to $\cal J_{\rm IB}$ (Eq. (\ref{IB})) are taken into account.
 It is seen that eight 2qp configurations (4 proton and similar 4 neutron pairs) reproduce the behavior of the full $\cal J_{\rm IB}$ rather well.
-Even two configurations (proton and similar neutron) qualitatively reproduce the main CIDDMI trend.
+Even two configurations (proton and similar neutron) show the main $d{\cal J}/d\beta < 0$ effect.

-Table~\ref{tabMg} (Appendix A) collects some properties (energies, squared $I_x$-matrix elements, pairing factors) of the eight dominant 2qp pairs for deformations $\beta$ = 0.2, 0.4, 0.5 and 1.0.
+Table~\ref{tabMg} (Appendix B) collects some properties (energies, squared $I_x$-matrix elements, pairing factors) of 2qp pairs dominating in Eq. (\ref{IB}) for $\cal J_{\rm IB}$.
 The states are characterized by asymptotic Nilsson quantum numbers $[N,n_z,\Lambda]$ \cite{Nilsson65} with arrows indicating direction of the spin.
 The table shows that two configurations, proton and neutron $[211\uparrow, 202\uparrow]$, give the dominant contribution to $\cal J$ at all the considered deformations.

-Fig.~\ref{Mg_2qp_frac} illustrates the $\beta$-dependence of some features of the proton excitation pp$[211\uparrow, 202\uparrow]$.
+Left panels of Fig.~\ref{Mg_2qp_frac} illustrate $\beta$-dependence of some characteristics of the proton excitation pp$[211\uparrow, 202\uparrow]$.
 We show the contribution